 In 1945, the Hamilton County Park District Commissioners established the Hamilton County Park District Ranger Department.

 In 1952, radios were purchased and the Hamilton County Park District became the first park district in Ohio to initiate 24-hour patrol.

 The Great Parks Ranger Department has had nine chiefs since formalizing the ranger department into an independent law enforcement agency in 1973:

 In 2013, Hamilton County Park District changed its name to Great Parks of Hamilton County.
 Today, the Great Parks Ranger Department employs more than 35 rangers who patrol park property by means of cruiser, foot, bike, boat and ATV.

 Want to become a Great Parks Ranger?
 Interested applicants for both part-time and full-time positions must possess an appropriate combination of education, training, course work and experience.

 Programs & Parades

 The Great Parks of Hamilton County ranger department routinely sends department personnel to participate in community parades, school events and more.
 If you would like to learn more about having a Great Parks Ranger participate in your event, please contact Lt.
-Greg Grimm through Ranger Headquarters at 513-521-3980.
+Ali Bird through Ranger Headquarters at 513-521-3980.